 Is there smoking allowed on RI state beaches?

-As of 2013, The Department of Environmental Management and the Department of Health (HEALTH) announced the start of a mandatory no smoking initiative at all Rhode Island state beaches.
-In doing so, Rhode Island joins the growing movement to keep beaches clean and to protect people and wildlife from the risks and ramifications of smoking at the beach, and may be the first state to initiate a statewide smoke-free beach campaign.
+As of 2013, The Department of Environmental Management and the Department of Health (RIDOH) announced the start of a No Smoking Initiative at all Rhode Island state beaches.
+In doing so, Rhode Island joined the growing movement to keep beaches clean and to protect people and wildlife from the risks and ramifications of smoking at the beach.